 For extensive interviews with me about CSN and the CSN mindset, please checkout The Chad Shipley Show, the Two Knowbodies Podcast as well as a Podcast with Roadmap to the Real World!

 This two-part interview covers a lot of topics including fueling for sport, meal preparation, lifestyle mindset, current diet trends, the Optilife Academy and the creation of Case Specific Nutrition with an impact based mindset.

 Roadmap to the Real World:

-For an extensive interview about me, my path, and my vision for helping other, please check out Morty Monday’s YouTube interview!
+For an extensive interview about me, my path, and my vision for helping others, please check out Morty Monday’s YouTube Interview!

 Thank you for visiting our site!